#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 Oh, we're definitely gonna repeat last week's jingle because we've only played it the once, so it deserves a few more outings.

-When John's broke on, he can become surly.
+When John's broke wrong, he can't become surly.

-And the youngest presenters on the hottest station.
+Take Wismas and adjudicate.
+And the youngest person is on the hottest station.

-How many food bottles were born and come all in?
+How many food bottles were born and come on?

-What's the market value of a nasty full of farthings?
+What's the market value of a nice full of farthings?

 Yes.